-Commercial & Industrial Roof Replacement in New York
+Commercial & Industrial Roof Replacement in the Northeastern US

 Vanguard Roofing has been in the commercial roofing business for over 40 years.
 Our company is built on and stands by a solid reputation of expertise and customer satisfaction.
 Our specialty is commercial and industrial roofing in New York and the surrounding areas.
 We are trained and certified installers of flat roofing, metal roofing, slate roofing and shingle roofing.
 In 2010 Vanguard Roofing surpassed 8 million square feet of managed commercial roofs.
 We know industrial roofing and stand behind our work.
 We offer commercial roof repair, replacement and roof maintenance plans.
 Contact Vanguard Commercial Roofing today for more information about our industrial roofing services and how we can help your business.
 We proudly offer services from